erhathaway/router-primitives/README.md

 How do primitives define your app layout?

-> **Scene** primitives allow you to implement layout items that take the place of one another
+- **Scene** primitives allow you to implement layout items that take the place of one another

-> **Stack** primitives allow you to implement layout items that have an ordering to them.
+-  **Stack** primitives allow you to implement layout items that have an ordering to them

-> **Feature** primitives allow you to implement layout items that seamlessly coexist with one another
+-  **Feature** primitives allow you to implement layout items that seamlessly coexist with one another

-> **Data** primitives allow you to markup the layout with arbitrary data
+-  **Data** primitives allow you to markup the layout with arbitrary data or record data in the URL that isn't visible in the UI

 |   | Summary |